bbauska/CSS-Notes4Pros/README.md

   -----------------------------------------------------------------------

-> This is the initial value for all 3 \* properties.
+> This is the initial value for all 3 &ast; properties.
 When this value is
 > used for counter-

 none increment, the value of none of the counters are affected.
 When